hydroper-jet/lang/design/design.md

 The visibility of item is either a visibility ranging from a module to all of its descendants, or a `protected` visibility that ranges from the enclosing class to its subclasses.
 The `public` modifier indicates that the item is visible to all programs, while the `internal` or `private` modifiers indicate that the item is visible to the containing module and all of its descendants.

 The `[Public(q)]` meta data is used to specify the module to which an item is visible.
-For example, the following indicates that the function `f` is available to `package` (the top module of the package) and all of its descendants:
+For example, the following indicates that the function `f` is available to `this package` (the top module of the package) and all of its descendants:

 ```
-[Public(package)]
+[Public(this package)]
 function f() {}
 ```

 # Meta data

 Meta data can be attached to items.
-There are two categories of meta data: reserved meta data and user meta data.
+There are three categories of meta data: reserved meta data, user meta data and plain meta data.

+* Plain meta data is uninterpreted meta data placed inside a `[Metadata()]` meta data.
-User meta data has the same semantics as per the reference in my previous language.
+* User meta data has the same semantics as per the reference in VioletScript.

-# Conditional compilation
+## Plain meta data

+* Plain meta data supports qualified names `q::N` that map to a equivalent string
+* The entries are in the `x = "y"` pair form
+* Keyless entries are either in the form `q::n`, `n` or `"n"` and map to a value string

 ```
-[Config(...)]
-item;
+[Metadata(N1(x = "y", z, "w"))]
 ```

 # Fatal exceptions